storybookjs/ember/docs/configure/telemetry.md

   - [Feature flags](./overview.md#feature-flags) (e.g., `buildStoriesJson`).
 - Whether the command was invoked on CI or not.

-The access to the raw data is highly controlled, and we cannot identify individual users from the dataset.
-It is anonymized and untraceable back to the user.
+Access to the raw data is highly controlled, limited to select members of Storybook's core team who maintain the telemetry.
+We cannot identify individual users from the dataset: it is anonymized and untraceable back to the user.

 ## What about sensitive information?